This post may contain affiliate links. Please read my disclaimer for more information.

 Can a Coffee Grinder Be Used To Grind Spices

-You shouldn’t do this since both products are designed for different types of use.
+It would be best if you didn’t do this since both products are designed for different types of use.

 Spice grinders use blades that aren’t as strong as blade coffee grinders to cut herbs and spices into smaller pieces.